Sofipet/My_Data_World/ML_Projects/Customer Churn Prediction/README.md

 # 🏦 Customer Churn Prediction

-This project is inspired by a Kaggle competition focused on predicting customer churn — determining whether a client will continue using their bank account or close it.
+This project is inspired by a Kaggle competition and is focused on predicting customer churn, that is determining whether a client will continue using their bank account or close it.

 ## Problem Statement